 As of December 31, 2005, more than 90% of our debt carried fixed interest rates, with a weighted-average interest rate of 5.6%, and a weighted-average maturity date in excess of 8 years.
 As of December 31, 2005, we had \$428.4 million of debt outstanding, representing a debt-to-enterprise value ratio of 41%.
-After giving effect to this offering, including the acquisition of the Chicago Marriott, and the refinancing of the Courtyard Manhattan/Fifth Avenue mortgage debt, we will have approximately \$667.2 million of debt outstanding representing a debt-to-enterprise value ratio of 47%.
+After giving effect to this offering and the application of the net proceeds therefrom, including the acquisition of the Chicago Marriott, and the refinancing of the Courtyard Manhattan/Fifth Avenue mortgage debt, we will have approximately \$667.2 million of debt outstanding representing a debt-to-enterprise value ratio of 46%.
 Enterprise value is calculated as our market capitalization plus net debt.
 We currently have a target debt-to-enterprise value ratio of 45% to 55%.